 Discussions are collaborative learning experiences.
 Therefore, the student is required to provide a thread in response to the provided prompt for each discussion.
 Each thread must be 500-750 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be 200–300 words.

 Practice Exercise Assignments (4)

 Practice exercise assignments are an opportunity to practically apply the course materials.
-Students will use SPSS and course texts to answer various questions related to course content.
+The student will use SPSS and course texts to answer various questions related to course content.
 Assignments will vary in length.

 Research Paper: Annotated Bibliography Assignment

-In this assignment, the student will begin to focus on the research question they have been assigned.
-The student will choose at least 8 peer-reviewed journal articles regarding the specific policy discussed in their research question.
-Four articles must contain qualitative research, and 4 must contain quantitative research.
+In this assignment, the student will begin to focus on the research question he/she has been assigned.
+The student will choose at least 8 peer-reviewed journal articles regarding the specific policy discussed in his/her research question.
+Four articles must contain qualitative research, and the other 4 must contain quantitative research.
 The student will then summarize each article in 200–250 words (for a total of 1,600–2,000 words).
 All formatting should be current APA format.